almosttomorrow/ShootYourShot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-This project utilizes the Anthropics API for LLM interactions.
+This project utilises the Anthropics API for LLM interactions.
 Special thanks to the contributors and the open-source community for their invaluable support and contributions.